Skip to main content

 What It Does

-Parses and validates CIDR notation, then returns comprehensive range details: first/last IP addresses, total addresses in range, usable host count (excluding network and broadcast for IPv4), network and broadcast addresses, subnet mask, wildcard mask, associated ASN with organization name, RIR allocation details (registry, date, status), and abuse contact email where available.
+Parses and validates CIDR notation, then returns comprehensive range details: first/last IP addresses, total addresses in range, usable host count (excluding network and broadcast for IPv4), network and broadcast addresses, subnet mask, wildcard mask, associated ASN with organization name (populated for every allocated ASN via the Team Cymru AS-description fallback, not just a curated list), RIR allocation details, abuse contact (sourced via RDAP, including RIPE's `abuse-mailbox` vCard convention), the BGP-announced prefix, and the relationship between your queried CIDR and that announcement.

 Why It's Useful

 Essential for network planning, IP allowlist/blocklist management, and abuse handling.
+The `bgp_match` enum makes "my internal documentation says this is a /24 but it's actually announced as a /16" inspectable in one field.
 Understanding the scope and ownership of IP blocks prevents over-blocking in security rules, enables accurate capacity planning, and provides the right contacts for abuse reporting.

 Use Cases